delfador/match-scheduler/README.md

 # Match scheduler

-If you are faced with the problem of creating an _alternating, multi-round schedule of matches for a group of players including one or more idle players per round_, then the **match scheduler** might be just what you are looking for.
+If you need to create an _alternating, multi-round schedule of matches for a group of players including one or more idle players per round_, then the **match scheduler** might be just what you are looking for.

 ## The scheduling task